colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 # Prerequisites

-This is not a tutorial for Service Workers, so I'm assuming you already know how to install, update and debug a Service Workers.
+This is not a tutorial for Service Workers, so I'm assuming you already know how to install, update and debug Service Workers.
 We will also use the newly released Fetch api to intercept Network requests, and IndexDB for cache storage.
 To get up to speed, here are some very well written articles: